silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/12_Indexes.md

 For complex queries it may be necessary to define a complex or composite index on the supporting object.
 To create a composite index, define the fields in the index order as a comma separated list.

-*Note* Most DBMSs only use the leftmost prefix to optimise the query, try to ensure the order of the index and your query parameters are the same. e.g.
+*Note* Most databases only use the leftmost prefix to optimise the query, try to ensure the order of the index and your query parameters are the same. e.g.
 - index (col1) - `WHERE col1 = ?`
 - index (col1, col2) = `WHERE (col1 = ?
 AND col2 = ?)`